ska-telescope/developer.skatelescope.org/src/policies/fundamental-sw-requirements.rst

           publicly make available all code documentation.

       ii.
-How to connect **software** repositories with the publishing platform is documented in the SKA developer portal [RD6].
+How to connect **software** repositories with the publishing platform is documented in the SKA developer portal [RD6] at :doc:`/tools/documentation`.

 3. A continuous integration and test framework that is open to use by developers.